PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ## Feature requirements
 To get a basic overview of the needed functionality, a list was compiled before starting work on the app:

+- A user is able to log in with an account.
-- user login
+- A user can register to create a new account.
-- user registration (or admin dashboard)
-- view geofences
-- create geofence (polygon/rectangle, circle)
-  - persistence separately (first create, then 'commit')?
-- edit geofence
+  - Alternatively, new users can be created by an admin in a dashboard.
+- The user has access to a page with account information and settings.
+- The user can change some general settings, such as default coordinates or zoom level of the map.
+- Geofences can be viewed in a list and are displayed on a map.
+- Geofences can be created either as circles, polygons or rectangles.
+  - Persistence is handled separately, by creating geofences first, then commiting them to the database.
+- Geofences can be edited.
-  - if circle has to be editable as Center and radius, it can't be stored as a polygon in DB
+  - It is not clear yet if circles should be edited by changing center and radius, if yes, they cannot be stored as polygons.
-- delete geofence
+- Geofences can be deleted.
-- set activation days for geofence + alarm when geofence is left in active period
+- Certain activation days can be set for individual geofences.
-- view driveboxes
-  - view trips (per drivebox)
+  - If a Drivebox leaves a geofence while it is active, an alarm is sent.
+- A list of Driveboxes can be viewed.
+  - A list of recorded trips is displayed, grouped by Drivebox.
-- analyze finished trips of driveboxes
+- Finished trips of Driveboxes can be analyzed.
-  - show entries/exits of all geofences crossed (timestamps + stay duration)
+  - Entry and exit events for geofences that occurred during the trip are shown, including timestamps and the duration spent in each geofence.
-  - show route on map?
+  - The route of the trip can be displayed on a map.
-- general settings
-  - set default coordinates / zoom level of map ...
-- account

 Some features were added later, while others were changed or became obsolete.\
 An updated list of features was later written in the form of a Use-Case-Diagram, which can be seen in chapter _Use Cases_ [TODO: link/number].